 Metering and building a robust compliance framework

-We established the Natural Resources Access Regulator, progressing commitments in the Water Reform Action Plan and have committed to the Murray-Darling Basin Compliance Compact to strengthen our compliance and enforcement efforts.
+Under the Water Reform Action Plan a new agency, the Natural Resources Access Regulator, was established with the responsibility to enforce compliance with NSW water legislation.
+NSW has committed to the Murray-Darling Basin Compliance Compact in order to continue strengthening our compliance and enforcement efforts.

 Natural Resources Access Regulator

 The Natural Resource Access Regulator has been established as an independent, transparent and effective regulator with carriage of the compliance and enforcement of water management legislation in NSW.
 Prior to NRAR, these functions were split between the Department of Planning, Industry and Environment (then Department of Industry) and WaterNSW.

 - to ensure effective, efficient, transparent and accountable compliance and enforcement measures for the natural resources management legislation

 - to maintain public confidence in the enforcement of the natural resources management legislation.

 To achieve this NRAR is:

 - actively engaging with stakeholders, providing assistance when it is sought

 - proactively informing the community of its actions